LupienLab/3d-reorganization-prostate-cancer/Results/2020-02-19_chromoplexy/README.md

 This tolerance distance was chosen due to the granularity of the breakpoint calls, since each breakpoint pair is identified at a contact matrix resolution of 10 kbp or 100 kbp.
 This produces a graph of SV breakpoints for each patient, where every connected component of the graph is a chromoplexic event.

+### Detecting SV breakpoints that alter local chromatin topology

+We consider each breakpoint end from each SV detected.
+For each breakpoint at locus $[s, e)$ in a given patient, we look for other patients that have a breakpoint end within 500 kbp (i.e. overlapping $[s - \delta, e + \delta), \delta = 500 000$) to identify similarly mutated patients.
+A local version of the BPscore \Cref{Zaborowski2019} is calculated for the identified TADs within this $[s - \delta, e + \delta)$ window for each pair of samples.
+Patients are then assigned into one of two groups using hierarchical clustering with the matrix of pairwise BPscore values as a distance matrix.
+If the clustering perfectly stratifies the mutated samples from the non-mutated samples (i.e. the clustering matches the mutation status in this locus), then the local topology is counted as altered as a result of the SV.

 ### Hypothesis testing for differences in RNA abundance

 Conventional methods for differential gene expression, such as DESeq2 \Cref{Love2014}, EdgeR \Cref{Robinson2010}, and Sleuth \Cref{Yi2018} require replicates for each condition being tested.